rao10/casswiki_quartz/content/Cassiopaean Experiment/Juvenile vs. adult dictionary.md

 > [!info] Part of the Casswiki article series [[Cassiopaean Experiment]]

-This distinction is a concept of the [[FOTCM|FotCM]] Work.
+This distinction is a concept of the [[FOTCM|FOTCM]] Work.
 The idea is that different people use identical words but understand and intend very different things with these.
 This is a well known phenomenon of exterior humanity.

 During one's formatory years, a person acquires a semantic map of the world.
 This map determines what concepts are available for use by thinking.
 This also involves associations between emotions, value judgements on what one may or may not feel, emotional values of words and so forth.
 The psychological term "working model" is somewhat related to this.